June 17, 2021

 It is an absolute strength builder, just like squats, deadlifts, and the next exercise on the list...

-The military press is the last of what strength and powerlifters consider The Big Four.
+The military press, or strict press, is the last of what strength and powerlifters consider The Big Four.
 It is another exercise that you can do with heavy weight for 1 rep max lifts.

 The military press is a vertical pushing exercise that builds boulder-like shoulders.
 It is one of the hardest exercise you will do.